This is your second Scam assignment.

 Note that curry is variadic and that the syntax of variadic functions

 in Scam is different than that of Scheme.

 An easy way to implement curry is to use the apply function,

 and a list of arguments, calls the given function with the given arguments.

 (apply + (list 1 2 3 4))

 You can determine the number of arguments a function expects by asking

-for the length of its formal parameter list.
-You can also ask for the
+for the length of its formal parameter list:

 (length (get 'parameters f)) ; determine the parameter count